icvijovic/icvijovic.github.io/_pages/about.md

   - /about.html
 ---

 I am a quantitative biologist with a background in physics.
 I am broadly interested in understanding biological systems with a dynamical and evolutionary flavor using a combination of theoretical, computational, and experimental tools.
 My work often involves iterating between a realistic understanding of the known biology of a system and a theoretical lens based on simple dynamical models.
-I often use quantitative experimental technologies, which often require me to develop new computational and statistical approaches.
-I generally thrive in team settings, and my work has often been highly collaborative.
+I often use quantitative experimental technologies, which sometimes require me to develop new computational and statistical approaches.
+I generally thrive in team settings, and my work has been highly collaborative.

 Over the course of the past few years, I have been particularly interested in understanding the dynamical processes that shape the adaptive immune system, which crucially relies on evolution to generate protective memory.
 I have been especially focused on  understanding how antibody-based immune memory forms over the course of a human life.